bpjarvis-spindance/ae-devops-challenge/README.md

  - **cache**: Docker container running Redis key/value pair data store.
 This container is an unmodified community image.
  - **web**: Docker container running a Node/Express web application which fulfills the requirements of the Auction Edge DevOps Challenge: [https://bitbucket.org/snippets/auctionedge/bedx7q/devops-challenge-2018](https://bitbucket.org/snippets/auctionedge/bedx7q/devops-challenge-2018).
 This container includes the node runtime as well as the javascript application code and module dependencies.

-Docker-compose is used to orchestrate
+Docker-compose is used to orchestrate startup and communication between the two services.

 ## Prerequsites